25 Butterfly Spring Nails That Look Elegant and Fresh in 2026

 7. Watercolor Butterfly Wings

-Soft watercolor washes in lavender, peach, and yellow forming abstract butterfly wings.
-The blurred edges make it feel artistic rather than literal.
+Soft watercolor washes in lavender, peach, and butter yellow bleed into one another to form abstract butterfly wings.
+The deliberately blurred edges make it feel like wearable art impressionistic rather than literal, and far more current than a precisely outlined design.

 8. Monarch Orange Gradient